puravparab/waymo-api/README.md

 Waymo doesn't have an API where you can get ride prices after entering pickup/dropoff points.
 This is an unofficial python api for Waymo that can be run locally to get realtime waymo ride prices.

+This project was used to create a [dataset](https://www.kaggle.com/datasets/npurav/waymo-rides-estimates) of Waymo ride estimates

 ### Usage

 Single trip